apache/airflow/docs/docker-stack/build.rst

-The :ref:`Airflow Providers <providers:community-maintained-providers>` are released independently of core Airflow and sometimes you might want to upgrade specific providers only to fix some problems or use features available in that provider.
+The :ref:`Airflow Providers <providers:community-maintained-providers>` are released independently of core Airflow and sometimes you might want to upgrade specific providers only to fix some problems or use features available in that provider version.
 Here is an example of how you can do it

 .. exampleinclude:: docker-examples/extending/add-providers/Dockerfile
     :language: Dockerfile